Who takes this test?

 What is on the test?

 The Assessment in Science asks students to demonstrate scientific knowledge and to apply scientific concepts, formulate hypotheses, make predictions, or use other scientific inquiry techniques.
-The written examination is untimed and consists of multiple-choice and short and long open-ended questions.
-The assessment also includes a one-hour laboratory performance examination, which tests students’ skill using hands-on equipment and materials to answer scientific questions.
+The 4th grade written examination is untimed and consists of multiple-choice and short and long open-ended questions.
+The 8th grade written examination is timed.
+8th grade students have two hours to complete the written test.
+The assessments also include a one-hour laboratory performance examination, which tests students’ skill using hands-on equipment and materials to answer specific questions.

 How is the test scored?